alf-p-steinbach/cppx-core-language/docs/README.md

 <img align="right" style="padding-left: 1em" src="images/under-construction.25-pct.png">

+The library is still evolving, which means that *if* one wants to use the latest version, *and* one has used this library extensively, *and* e.g. a name changes in a new version, then there can be some cost of updating the client source code.

+Use in student projects is fine.

 Further work on this library is expected to be additions.

-Major changes in file locations or names, or of C++ identifiers, will probably not happen.
+Major changes in file locations or file names, or of C++ identifiers, will probably not happen.

-However, the library is still evolving, which means that heavy use of it *can* incur some cost of updating the client source code when something changes, if it does.

 ---